emxsys/callattendant/README.md

 ## Overview
 The Call Attendant (__callattendant__) uses a Raspberry Pi coupled with a US Robotics 5637 modem to screen incoming calls on a landline.
 Features being developed include:
-- [x] Robocallers and blacklisted numbers are intercepted after the first ring
+- [x] Robocallers and blocked numbers are intercepted at the first ring
-- [x] Whitelisted callers pass straight through to the local phone system for normal call ringing and answering
+- [x] Permitted numbers pass straight through to the local phone system for normal call ringing and answering
-- [x] Visual indicators to show whether the incoming call is from a whitelisted, blacklisted, or unknown number
+- [x] Visual indicators to show whether the incoming call is from a permitted, blocked, or unknown number
-- [x] Call details, blacklists, whitelists are available in a web-based user interface
+- [x] Call details, permitted numbers, and blocked numbers are available in a web-based user interface
 - [ ] Unknown callers are handled by a voice messaging system that requires human interaction, e.g, "Press 1 to leave a message"

 The Call Attendant project was inspired by the [pamapa/callblocker](https://github.com/pamapa/callblocker) project, an excellent Raspberry Pi based call blocker.
 However, the __callattendant__ differs from the __callblocker__ in that adds voice messaging; and the __callattendant__ is written entirely in Python, uses SQLite for the call logging, and implments the web interface with Flask.

 ### More information